hintron/pronghorn/README.md

 Twitter uses oauth 1.0.
 To initially get data from twitter, I went to https://dev.twitter.com/oauth/tools/signature-generator/12599346 to create an oauth signature using the tokens I generated for my Pronghorn app.
 This created a curl command that was able to get data from Twitter.

+### Task 2

+I will use NodeJS to grab the language data, JSON decode it, and output the language names.
+I will log the HTTP requests as I go using a lightweight HTTP module.

+I will look into http module, specifically the request() function.